mraad/dbscan-scala/README.md

 [![Download](https://api.bintray.com/packages/mraad/maven/dbscan-scala/images/download.svg)](https://bintray.com/mraad/maven/dbscan-scala/_latestVersion)

+*2021-10-04*: Breaking changes to make the API more abstract.

 *2018-03-27*: Added `MinPointsCalculator` trait and default `MinPointsLength` implementation.
 This enables the implementation of a weighted `DBSCANPoint` implementation, where the min points to form a cluster can be calculated based on the sum of the weighted points.

 *2018-03-04*: Revamped the implementation to make DBSCANPoint an immutable trait.